Exploiting Proximity-Aware Tasks for Embodied Social Navigation: Related Work

-In \cite{yokoyama2021learning}, Yokoyama et al. proposed an end-to-end RL-trained policy for Social Navigation.
+\mypara{Egocentric Visual SocialNav.} Recently, an increasing number of work has been investigating SocialNav given egocentric visual data.
+Large-scale egocentric datasets of socially compliant demonstrations~\cite{karnan2022socially} and trajectories of agents navigating in social environments~\cite{rudenko2020thor,martin2021jrdb} have enabled the training of social navigation agents via imitation learning.
+Despite the usefulness of such large datasets, it's still useful to train agents in simulation, so that it is possible to observe corner cases that not easily collectible in the real world.
+Using simulation, agents are typically trained using either imitation learning~\cite{socialim}, end-to-end reinforcement learning~\cite{ yokoyama2021learning}, or a combination of planner with RL~\cite{perez2021robot}.

+\citet{socialim} used depth maps to train an agent using imitation learning and studied the policy behavior in a set of simulated interactions. \citet{perez2021robot} focused on constrained indoor environments and uses a combination of a global planner with complete map access and a low-level RL policy that used LIDAR data.
+However, this approach requires prior knowledge about the environment for the path planner to work.
+In our work, we focus on exploring methods applicable for unknown environments without having to build a map. \citet{yokoyama2021learning} proposed an end-to-end RL-trained policy for Social Navigation.
 This model extracts embeddings from the Depth and the GPS+Compass sensors and feeds them to a GRU, together with the previous action.
+However, this approach does not model social properties like proximity.
+Instead, our model learns and uses these concepts with two Proximity-Aware tasks, that help the agent during the episodes.

-However, this model did not exploit any Social information and was evaluated only using success rate, which is limiting since the agent is dealing with humans and it is preferable to navigate safely in order to avoid collisions, even if this means having lower success rate.
-There have been some attempts to do a fine-grained evaluation for Social Navigation.
-For example, \cite{pirk2022protocol} defined an evaluation protocol for social agents based on human questionnaires.
+\mypara{Evaluation of SocialNav.} Prior work in SocialNav~\cite{gao2022evaluation} are usually evaluated using overall success rate, path efficiency, collision avoidance, or similarity to human paths.
+Success rate is limited since the agent is dealing with humans and it is preferable to navigate safely in order to avoid collisions, even if this means having lower success rate.
+In the iGibson challenge, SocialNav is also evaluated using STL (success weighted by time length) and PSC (personal space compliance), the percent of timesteps that the agent is more than a threshold distance (0.5m) from pedestrians.
+In contrast to these metrics, we propose a fine-grained evaluation based on the types of \emph{encounters} the agent has with pedestrians.

+While there has been attempts at fine-grained evaluation for Social Navigation, there is no standard automatic evaluation based on agent-pedestrian encounters.
+Most notably, \citet{pirk2022protocol} defined an evaluation protocol for social agents based on human questionnaires.
 This cannot be easily applied to simulations, where test sets contain thousands of episodes.
-In this paper, we will propose an automatic evaluation protocol to measure the social capabilities of our models.
+In this paper, we propose an \emph{automatic} evaluation protocol to measure the social capabilities of our models (see Section \ref{sec:eval_prot}).